HippoCampusRobotics/fav_docs/installation/ide_setup.rst

 IDE Setup
 #########

 For this class we recommend Visual Studio Code.
-Of course you can use any IDE you like and that works for you.
-The `ROS Wiki <http://wiki.ros.org/IDEs>`_ lists several options how to use IDEs with ROS.
+Of course, you can use any IDE you like and that works for you.

 Installation
 ============